AarushSharmaa/DSA_Quick/README.md

 - **Pass by Value** : When you pass a copy of the variable to a function and original value remains unchanged.
 - **Pass by Reference** : When you pass the memory address of the variable and not its copy.
+- Visualising Recursive Tree Diagram is important for each solution.